Photo ↑ by @giorginaa.gr

 - Navigation systems may often take you down dead ends or rough roads.
 Use common sense.

 - Tips are included in the bill in some countries.
-Not in Greece, so if you are happy with a service, make sure to tip.
+Not in Greece, so if you’re happy with a service, make sure to tip.
 Wages are quite low and most people in services rely on tips, hence the good overall service.

 - Most shops tend to shut between 2PM and 5PM.
-It is too hot and most people should be in resting, eating or having a coffee.
+It’s too hot and most people should be resting, eating or having a coffee.